awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-upgrade.md

 When you perform a major version upgrade of an Amazon Aurora global database, you upgrade the global database cluster instead the individual clusters that it contains\.

 To learn how to upgrade an Aurora PostgreSQL global database to a higher major version, see [Major upgrades for global databases](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.PostgreSQL.GlobalDB)\.

+**Note**
+With an Aurora global database based on Aurora PostgreSQL, you can't perform a major version upgrade of the Aurora DB engine if the recovery point objective \(RPO\) feature is turned on\.
+For information about the RPO feature, see [Managing RPOs for Aurora PostgreSQL–based global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-manage-recovery)\.

 To learn how to upgrade an Aurora MySQL global database to a higher major version, see [In\-place major upgrades for global databases](AuroraMySQL.Updates.MajorVersionUpgrade.md#AuroraMySQL.Upgrading.GlobalDB)\.

 **Note**
-With an Aurora global database based on Aurora MySQL, you can't use the in\-place upgrade method to upgrade the Aurora DB engine from version 2 to version 3\.
-Use the snapshot restore method instead\.
+With an Aurora global database based on Aurora MySQL, you can't perform an in\-place upgrade from Aurora MySQL version 2 to version 3 if the `lower_case_table_names` parameter is turned on\.
+To perform a major version upgrade to Aurora MySQL version 3 when using `lower_case_table_names`, use the following process:
+Remove all secondary Regions from the global cluster\.
+Follow the steps in [Removing a cluster from an Amazon Aurora global database](aurora-global-database-managing.md#aurora-global-database-detaching)\.
+Upgrade the engine version of the primary Region to Aurora MySQL version 3\.
+Follow the steps in [How to perform an in\-place upgrade](AuroraMySQL.Updates.MajorVersionUpgrade.md#AuroraMySQL.Upgrading.Procedure)\.
+Add secondary Regions to the global cluster\.
+Follow the steps in [Adding an AWS Region to an Amazon Aurora global database](aurora-global-database-getting-started.md#aurora-global-database-attaching)\.
+You can also use the snapshot restore method instead\.
 For more information, see [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md)\.
-With an Aurora global database based on Aurora PostgreSQL, you can't perform a major version upgrade of the Aurora DB engine if the recovery point objective \(RPO\) feature is turned on\.

 ## Minor version upgrades<a name="aurora-global-database-upgrade.minor"></a>